roberto-holmes/SUHPA-Flight-Computer/README.md

 ## Software
 TODO:
-- Read and store sensor data
-- Store sensor calibration in EEPROM
+- Store sensor calibration in EEPROM (most calibration is being done on the IMU, but altitude is not being calibrated)
-- Display status messages
 - Varying frequency beep
-- Screensaver
 - Invert controls
 - Divide trim steps by 10
+- Fix lag when SD card disconnects

 ## Hardware